Cardinals’ coronavirus outbreak grows to 13 positives; another series postponed

 The Cardinals’ four-game series in Detroit against the Tigers, which was to begin Tuesday, was scrapped in the wake of Monday’s news, and the Cardinals remain under self-isolation at their Milwaukee hotel, where they have been since Thursday and where a scheduled three-game series against the Brewers over the weekend was also postponed.
 At this point, the Cardinals’ next scheduled game is Friday in St. Louis against the Chicago Cubs.

-The two major outbreaks among the Cardinals and Marlins — the latter of whom saw 18 players and two coaches test positive, leading to a week-long shutdown that is scheduled to end Tuesday — have alarmed people across the sport, leading to a strengthening of the league’s health and safety protocols and a renewed emphasis on social distancing and responsible behavior on the road.
+The major outbreaks among the Cardinals and Marlins — the latter of whom had 18 players and two coaches test positive, leading to a week-long shutdown that is scheduled to end Tuesday — have alarmed people across the sport, leading to a strengthening of MLB’s health and safety protocols and a renewed emphasis on social distancing and responsible behavior on the road.

-Both outbreaks were initially believed to have originated while the teams in question were on the road; however, Cardinals General Manager John Mozeliak said Monday that contact tracing led him to believe theirs originated in St. Louis and spread after the team departed for its trip to Milwaukee.
+Both outbreaks were initially believed to have originated while the teams in question were on the road; however, Cardinals team president John Mozeliak said Monday that contact tracing led him to believe theirs originated in St. Louis and spread after the team departed for its trip to Milwaukee.

-Despite the grim news from the Cardinals and Marlins — and a tally of covid-related postponements that has now reached 19 less than two weeks into the season — MLB has insisted the season will go on, with Commissioner Rob Manfred telling ESPN on Saturday, “We are playing.
+Despite the grim news from the Cardinals and Marlins — and a tally of virus-related postponements that has now reached 19 less than two weeks into the season — MLB has insisted the season will go on, with Commissioner Rob Manfred telling ESPN on Saturday: “We are playing.
 The players need to be better, but I am not a quitter in general and there is no reason to quit now.
 We have to be fluid, but it is manageable.”

-The league has insisted it accounted for the possibility of major outbreaks in expanding rosters to 60 players, including a 30-man supplemental roster, and it believes — at least in the case of the Marlins — that questionable behavior on the part of players, and not a flaw in the health and safety protocols, led to the rapid spread.
+MLB has insisted it accounted for the possibility of major outbreaks in expanding rosters to 60 players, including a 30-man supplemental roster, and it believes — at least in the case of the Marlins — that questionable behavior on the part of players, and not a flaw in the health and safety protocols, led to the rapid spread.
 Among the measures MLB has put in place to strengthen those protocols was to call for each team to designate a protocol-compliance monitor to ensure proper behavior.

 Marlins CEO Derek Jeter, addressing the media for the first time since that team’s outbreak, acknowledged, “Some of our traveling party had a false sense of security and comfort when we left Miami.”
 Jeter said some players, while in Atlanta for an exhibition game, left the hotel to get coffee, buy clothes and/or attend a dinner at a friend’s house, but there was no “salacious activity” and “no running around the town.”